ptrbortolotti/BeamDyn_CpLambda/README.md

 Test 15: test 14 with non-linear twist and prebend=sweep (Blade 1 ok, Blades 2/3 fail!!)

 Test 16: test 15 with stiffness and inertia matrices from Test 12 (BeamDyn vs OpenFAST ok)

+Test 17: Test 12 with cubic twist and order_elem=5 (Blade 1 ok, Blades 2/3 fail).
+Increasing order_elem decreases the error, which disappears for linear twist